A phase inversion benchmark for multiscale multiphase flows: Detailed numerical simulations using DyJeAT

-\red{Indeed, similar effects of the grid refinement, including the cutoff or drop in frequency, have been reported for atomization of liquid jets, especially for level set methods \cite{herrmann2011simulating} and less markedly for VOF methods \cite{ling17}.} This indicates that $512^3$ grids are a minimum requirement to have an approximately accurate droplet count at {\em any} scale, and that $256^3$ simulations are poorly resolved in the whole range of scales.
-This explains the poor results on interfacial area with the $256^3$ simulations of all the other codes.
-On the other hand, the absence of convergence of the enstrophy does not imply a non convergence of the droplet sizes in the intermediate range $r_m(N) < r < r_M(N)$.
-Another interesting fact is that the large scales are influenced by how the small scales are computed: more large droplets are seen with finer grids, probably because more grid resolution implies less breakup of thin layers or filaments, thus reducing the rate at which large structures break into small ones. \red{ In order to better understand the PDF, we plot the computed frequencies for the two most refined grids as a graph of $\ln (r_i N_i)$ versus $\ln r_i$ in Figure \ref{fig4.13ln}.
-The first bin $B_1$ has been excluded due to its particular character, and only the most refined grids $1024^3$ and $2048^3$ are shown.
+{Similar effects of the grid refinement, including cutoffs or drops in frequency, have been reported for atomization of liquid jets, especially with Level Set methods \cite{herrmann2011simulating} and less markedly for VOF approaches \cite{ling17}.} This indicates that $512^3$ grids are a minimum requirement to reach an approximately accurate droplet count at {\em any} scale, and that $256^3$ simulations are poorly resolved in the whole range of scales.
+On the other hand, the absence of convergence of the enstrophy does not imply a non-convergence of the droplet sizes in the intermediate range $r_m(N) < r < r_M(N)$.
+Another interesting fact is that the large scales are influenced by how the small scales are computed: more large droplets are seen with finer grids, probably because a higher grid resolution implies less breakup of thin layers or filaments, thus reducing the rate at which large structures break into smaller ones.
+In order to better understand the PDF, we plot the computed frequencies for the two most refined grids as a graph of $\ln (r_i N_i)$ versus $\ln r_i$ in Figure \ref{fig4.13ln}.
+The first bin $B_1$ was excluded due to its particular character, and only results for the most refined grids $1024^3$ and $2048^3$ are shown.
 Using these coordinates has the advantage that the log-normal PDF appears as a parabola.
-The log-normal PDF is defined by
+This specific PDF is defined as

-where $A$ is normalisation constant, $\ln \hat \mu$ is the logarithmic average and $\hat \sigma$ the logarithmic standard deviation.
+where $A$ is a normalization constant, $\ln \hat \mu$ is the logarithmic average and $\hat \sigma$ is the logarithmic standard deviation.
 A parabolic curve corresponding to such a log-normal distribution is shown on Figure \ref{fig4.13ln} to aid the interpretation.
-This parabola is built with $\hat \mu = 10^{-3} m$, $\hat \sigma=1.7$ and $A=3$.
-While the value of $\hat \mu$ is at the least very uncertain, it is clear that extrapolating the trend of the distribution leads to expect a larger value of $r f(r)$ at smaller $r$.
-These larger values of $r f(r)$ could be revealed by simulations with yet more refined grids than the current ones.
+This parabola is built with $\hat \mu = 10^{-3}$\,m, $\hat \sigma=1.7$ and $A=3$.
+While the value of $\hat \mu$ is very uncertain, it is clear that extrapolating the trend of the distribution leads to expect a larger value of $r f(r)$ at smaller $r$.
+These larger values of $r f(r)$ could be revealed in simulations with yet more refined grids than the current ones.
 This strongly reinforces the expectation that many smaller droplets would be seen in a true DNS.
-However these droplets would contribute little to the interface area.
-Indeed the interface area scales as
+However, these droplets would contribute little to the interfacial area.
+Indeed the interfacial area scales as